narupanta/PyAeroSweepDoc/docs/installation.md

 * OpenMPI [https://www.open-mpi.org/](https://www.open-mpi.org/)

 # Installation
-Clone the repository or download repository to the folder of your choice
+Clone the [Repository](https://github.com/stankarpuktubs/PyAeroSweep) or download repository to the folder of your choice